ctrf-io/newman-reporter-ctrf-json/README.md

 # Postman Newman JSON Reporter - CTRF

-A Postman newman test reporter to generate JSON test reports that are [CTRF](https://ctrf.io) compliant.
+A Postman newman JSON test reporter to create test reports that follow the CTRF standard.

-[Common Test Report Format](https://ctrf.io) helps you generate JSON reports that are agnostic of specific programming languages or test frameworks.
+[Common Test Report Format](https://ctrf.io) ensures the generation of uniform JSON test reports, independent of programming languages or test framework in use.

 ## Features